 80 Years of Algae Research

-Only through real collaboration will algae researchers understand the needs and requirements of the commercial algae production industry moving forward.
-Writing more white papers, searching for the next research grant funding needs to be useful in the commercial algae production industry and the investment community.
-It takes a variety of research and business disciplines.
-The algae production industry is only interested in algae production technologies that are proven outside the lab, scalable and have a low CAPEX that can be used to enhance existing commercial production methods.
+There is a huge learning curve between what takes place in a lab and scaling-up production.
+Only through real collaboration between research and private industry the algae industry moves forward.
+NAA members understand the needs and requirements of the commercial algae production industry.
+Writing more white papers, searching for the next research grant is useful but in order to create value in any algae technology it must be proven to the algae production industry and investment community must be working in a commercial setting.
+It takes a variety of research and business disciplines to be successful.
+The algae industry is only interested in algae production technologies that are proven outside the lab, scalable and have and economically feasible to enhance existing commercial production methods.